 Your Final Steps

 - Register at the other college.
 It is your responsibility to contact the other college and follow their procedures for course registration.
 SUNY Cortland will not register you at another college.
-You will most likely be registering as a non-matriculated or visiting student.
+You will most likely be registering as a visiting student.
 Course availability could be limited to you as a visiting student.
 You should research the college’s registration policies and course availability before deciding to complete elsewhere.

 - Apply for SUNY Cortland degree conferral (graduation).
 You must apply for degree conferral via your myRedDragon account for the term in which all requirements will be complete.

 - Resolve any holds on your account at Cortland.
 You can view any outstanding balances (unpaid tuition, parking tickets, etc.) on your account through your myRedDragon account.

 - Request a final transcript.
 When you complete the course(s) at the other college and your grade is posted, it is your responsibility to request an official transcript from the college to be sent to SUNY Cortland.
 Only completed courses with a grade of C- or better transfer.
 Your degree cannot be conferred if the transfer process is not successful.
 Not sending transcripts in a timely fashion will delay the conferral of your degree.
 Direct transcripts to:

 - The Registrar's Office, P.O.
 Box 2000, Cortland, NY 13045